 How to fire metal clay at home

 Happy with your precious metal clay design?
-Now you can prepare it for firing.
+Before preparing it for firing, discover our straightforward techniques on how to fire metal clay at home first.
 Simply let it air dry so that it can be fired in one of the three ways below.

 Tip: Make sure that the clay is completely dry before firing.
 If it’s not dry, it can be prone to cracking and breaking during the firing process.

-Choose the firing technique that works with your tools and surroundings.
+When firing PMC, choose the technique that works best with your tools and surroundings.
 The beauty of working with PMC is that it can be fired using a hand torch, a kiln, or even on your hob.
-So whatever level you’re at and whatever tools you have or haven’t yet invested in, firing metal clay is simple to do at home.
+So whatever level you’re at and whatever tools you have, firing PMC is simple to do at home.

 How to fire PMC with a hand torch